HilthonTT/NetworkDriveMapper/README.md

 Network Drive Mapper was created by [Your Name Here].

 License
-Network Drive Mapper is licensed under the MIT License.
+Network Drive Mapper is licensed under the GNU License.
 See LICENSE for more information.

 Contributing
 To contribute to Network Drive Mapper, follow these steps: